Hip surgeons in Virginia

 Recovery from hip replacement surgery

 We offer comprehensive physical therapy and rehabilitation services to help you recover quickly and safely after your hip replacement surgery.
-Our surgical and rehabilitation teams work together to create an effective rehabilitation plan for your recovery.
-Rehabilitation will begin the day of surgery when you walk from the stretcher to your bed after leaving the recovery room.
+Our surgical and rehabilitation teams work together to create an effective rehabilitation plan for your recovery, starting when you walk from the stretcher to your bed after leaving the recovery room.